OPHTHALMIC EXAMINATION

 specialists

-The importance of regular
+The Importance of

 Regular eye examinations give your eye doctor the opportunity to assess the general health of your eyes and refractive errors and help to detect eye problems early – when they are the most treatable.
 Vision loss usually develops gradually, over many years, and many people are unaware of how much worse their vision is than it could be.
 Many eye conditions do not cause immediate symptoms until visual impairment has set in.
 So a comprehensive and regular check-up is one of the best ways to preserve your vision.